Green Inventory Management: Leveraging Multiobjective Reverse Logistics: Introduction

-Earlier studies have shown that researchers consider remanufactured products to be just as good as new ones.
-In real life, many customers see repaired or recycled items as lower quality.
+Earlier studies have shown that researchers consider remanufactured products to be as good as new ones.
+In real life, many customers view repaired or recycled items as inferior quality.
 Jaber and El Saadany \cite{Jaber2009}, Hasanov et al. \cite{Hasanov2012}, and Jaber and Peltokorpi \cite{Jaber2024} present models that create two separate markets for new and repaired products for EOQ models.
-Later, Singh and Sharma \cite{Singh2016} and Sharma et al. \cite{Swati2021} introduced models where production and remanufacturing rates are finite, and they developed EPQ models for reverse logistics systems, but the models consider production rates and remanufacturing rates as fixed constants, with lot sizes as continuous variables.
+Later, Singh and Sharma \cite{Singh2016} and Sharma et al. \cite{Swati2021} introduced models where production and remanufacturing rates are finite, and they developed EPQ models for reverse logistics systems.
+However, these models consider production rates and remanufacturing rates as fixed constants, with lot sizes as continuous variables.

-The research work fills this gap in three main ways: \begin{itemize} \item Integrated production and remanufacturing rates as variables: our proposed models integrate production and remanufacturing rates as functions of lot sizes and number of cycles for new and remanufactured items. \item Integer decisions variables: we consider lot sizes and cycle counts are integers, as they are in real production, turning the problem into a mixed-integer programming model. \item Environmental goals: we add a multiobjective framework that minimises not only inventory cost but also greenhouse gas emissions and energy use. \end{itemize}
+This study addresses the gap in the literature in three main ways: \begin{itemize} \item Integrated production and remanufacturing rates as variables: our proposed models integrate production and remanufacturing rates as functions of lot sizes and number of cycles for new and remanufactured items. \item Integer decisions variables: we consider lot sizes and cycle counts to be integers, as they are in real production, turning the problem into a mixed-integer programming model. \item Environmental goals: we add a multiobjective framework that minimises not only inventory cost but also greenhouse gas emissions and energy use. \end{itemize}

-Therefore, the research goals of this analysis are: \begin{enumerate} \item Create a material flow model for reverse logistics that finds the lowest possible inventory cost. \item Develop mathematical experssions to identify the best production rates, lot sizes, and number of cycles that keep inventory costs minimum. \item Reduce environmental impact by including greenhouse gas (GHG) emissions and energy use in both production and remanufacturing within the reverse logistics system. \item Develop multiobjective models that measures both inventory cost and environmental cost, and minimize these competing goals at the same time using different mathematical techniques. \item Design and test algorithms to solve the proposed models and verify their performance through computer experiments. \end{enumerate}
+Therefore, the research goals of this analysis are: \begin{enumerate} \item Create a material flow model for reverse logistics that finds the lowest possible inventory cost. \item Develop mathematical expressions to identify the best production rates, lot sizes, and number of cycles that keep inventory costs minimum. \item Reduce environmental impact by including greenhouse gas (GHG) emissions and energy use in both production and remanufacturing within the reverse logistics system. \item Develop multiobjective models that measure both inventory cost and environmental cost, and minimize these competing goals at the same time using different mathematical techniques. \item Design and test algorithms to solve the proposed models and verify their performance through computer experiments. \end{enumerate}